commfish/Togiak-Herring/README.md

 **Tasks**:
 - [ ] tot-obs-catch is only seine catch; need to add observed gillnet catch so that yellow/blue bar graphic contains total catch
 - [ ] Missing 2016 observed weight at age for purse seine/total run [take average of 2015 and 2017 for value]   -[ ] obs_c_waa: Add 2017 observed weight at age for purse seine/total run to model after provided by Greg
-- [ ] 2016 gillnet age comp missing; Sherri followed pattern down to calculate (can’t just take average from         prior years since strong age classes go through population)
+- [x] 2016 gillnet age comp missing; Sherri took average from 2012-2015 and 2017 since age comps were similar)
+- [x] 2016 gillnet weight at age combined with catch and age comp to get catch numbers at age for gillnet
+- [x] remove 2000 aerial survey value from model data (it was a forecast)
+- [x] Add missing biomass estimates for aerial survey
-- [ ] 2018 forecast weight at age (population) [take average of last 2 years]
+- [x] 2018 forecast weight at age (population) [take average of last 2 years]
-- [ ] Method to forecast recruits; Recommend to use the median of last 10 years
+- [x] Method to forecast recruits; Recommend to use the median of last 10 years
-- [ ] Gear selectivity; Need a split between 2000 and 2005 (look at opening schedules to determine when set openings of 20 minutes to unlimited term); one split since the change in fishery was slow; look for most dramatic change in fishery based on data
+- [x] Gear selectivity; Need a split between 2000 and 2005 (look at opening schedules to determine when set openings of 20 minutes to unlimited term); one split since the change in fishery was slow; look for most dramatic change in fishery based on data
 - [ ] Add historical weight at age for major age classes along with actual weight as in FDS report (maybe replace Fig. 10)
 - [x] Remove 2000 aerial survey value from model data
 - [x] need to change report output to init_age_4 from init_age_3